Redington Shores, Florida

 Redington Shores is a town in Pinellas County, Florida, United States.
 The county is part of the Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area, more commonly known as the Tampa Bay Area.
 The population was 2,176 at the 2020 census.

 Geography

-The approximate coordinates for the Town of Redington Shores is located at (27.827965, –82.830509).

 According to the United States Census Bureau, the town has a total area of 1.2 sqmi, of which 0.4 sqmi is land and 0.8 sqmi (67.50%) is water.
 According to Elevation Map Logs, the elevation of Redington Shores is just one meter above sea level.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Redington Shores has a humid subtropical climate zone (Cfa).

 According to Weather Underground, the historical average day temperature is 79.7 degrees Fahrenheit (°F), with the high averaging around 88.3 °F and the low being 71.9 °F degrees.
 Redington Shores faces high wind speeds averaging around 9 miles per hour.
 The close proximity to the ocean brings a recurring ocean breeze that cools the beach area.